scalalandio/chimney/docs/source/transformers/default-values.rst

   // Butterfly(5, "Steve", "yellow")

-Disabling default values in generated transformer
+Enabling default values in generated transformer
 -------------------------------------------------

-Using ``.disableDefaultValues`` operation it's possible to disable lookup for default values and require them always to be passed explicitly.
+Using ``.enableDefaultValues`` operation it's possible to enable lookup for default values and fallback to default when there is no transformer or config setting the value for field.

 .. code-block:: scala

   val steve = stevie
     .into[Butterfly]
-    .disableDefaultValues
     .transform
   // error: Chimney can't derive transformation from Catterpillar to Butterfly
   //